ylansegal/blog/source/_posts/2015-01-05-stagnation.markdown

 cease developing; become inactive or dull
 {% endblockquote %}

 The stagnation comes slowly but surely, until your hand is forced.
 One of the libraries, or the language itself has a security vulnerability that needs to be addressed but your app cannot be upgraded easily.
 Its dependency tree is locked in the past and you are left with a mad scramble to upgrade individual libraries that conflict with each other.
 You end up forking libraries to apply patches and your maintenance burden is even greater than before.
-This is the danger of stagnation: Not being able to change when you really need to .
+This is the danger of stagnation: Not being able to change when you really need to.

 The solution then, is to manage change effectively, making it part of your process.
 Constantly making incremental changes to your stack is a far easier proposition and in the end keeps your app's most-needed ability to constantly change.